 Here are a few notes on the ingredients used for this Caldo De Queso Con Papas:

-• Queso Fresco – This cheese does not melt and should stay in chunks for the most part.
+- Queso Fresco – This Mexican cheese does not melt in the soup and should stay in chunks for the most part.
+This cheese is found in the refrigerated latin isle in most grocery stores.

 How To Make Caldo De Queso Con Papas

-1. Heat 2 tablespoons of the oil in a medium or large pot.
+- Heat 2 tablespoons of the olive oil in a medium or large pot.
 Add the onions and saute over medium heat about 5 minutes.
 After that add the garlic and cook for 1 minute.

-1. Add the milk (make sure it’s warm).
-Then the cubed cheese and cook for about 5 minutes.
+6. Add the milk (make sure it’s warm).
+Then the cheese cut in cubes and cook on low heat for about 5 minutes.

 When the soup is ready, it’ll be creamy but still brothy.
 The vegetables will be soft and the fresh cheese won’t melt so it’ll maintain the cubed form.
 It’s always good to taste it to see if it needs more salt and pepper.
 Adjust if needed.
 Enjoy!